 Be sure to keep your relationship up after graduation!
 Send your professors occasional email updates on your career and ask how they are.
 If you stay in touch, they’ll be a great resource for college and beyond!

 If your school ever hosts events with guest speakers in your industry or if your professors bring in interesting speakers to class, make sure you get to talk to them one-on-one!
 If it’s a small class, this will be much easier than meeting at a career event.

 Find a way to make yourself stand out from the crowd.
 Research the speaker and his or her company beforehand so you can impress him or her with your knowledge.
 Ask questions during the lecture to show your interest.
 Carry business cards with you to give them to the speaker afterwards; this will make you look prepared, professional and passionate.

-If you really want to stand out, take a cue from Alex, a junior at Tufts University, who landed an internship through Twitter!
+If you really want to stand out, take a cue from Alex, a senior at Tufts University, who landed an internship through Twitter!